ILLIXR/ILLIXR/README.md

 <a href="https://www.youtube.com/watch?v=5GXsUP9_34U"><img alt="ILLIXR Simple Demo" src="https://img.youtube.com/vi/5GXsUP9_34U/0.jpg" style="width: 480px"></a>

 Illinois Extended Reality testbed or ILLIXR (pronounced like elixir) is the first open-source full-system Extended Reality (XR) testbed.
-It contains several core state-of-the-art components of a generic XR pipeline (components that are required in most, if not all, XR applications), as well as a runtime integration framework that allows us to integrate these components together.
+It contains standalone state-of-the-art components representative of a generic XR workflow, as well as a runtime framework that integrates these components into an XR system.
 ILLIXR's runtime integration framework is modular, extensible, and [OpenXR](https://www.khronos.org/openxr)-compatible.

 We use the term _components_ and not _kernels_ or _computations_ because each component of ILLIXR is an entire application in itself, and consists of many kernels and computations.
 At the moment, ILLIXR contains the following state-of-the-art components, all of which can be found packaged together in the [v1-latest release](https://github.com/ILLIXR/ILLIXR/releases/tag/v1-latest) of ILLIXR.